Tuta gold

-"Tuta gold" is a song by Italian singer Mahmood.
-It was released as a digital download and for streaming on 7 February 2024 by Island Records and Universal Music.
-It was written by Mahmood with Jacopo Ettorre and Francesco "Katoo" Catitti.
+"Tuta gold" is a song co-written and recorded by Italian singer Mahmood.
+It was released for digital download and streaming on 7 February 2024 by Island Records and Universal Music as the second single from Mahmood's third studio album, Nei letti degli altri.
+It was written by Mahmood with co-writing contribution by Jacopo Ettorre and Francesco Catitti.

 The song was Mahmood's entry for the Sanremo Music Festival 2024, the 74th edition of Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed 6th in the grand final.

 Music video

 A music video to accompany the release of "Tuta gold" was first released onto YouTube on 7 February 2024.
 The video was directed by Attilio Cusani and shot in Rozzol Melara, Trieste.